untoldwind/untoldwind.github.io/_posts/jbj/2013-08-17-global-fun.md

 var_dump($c);
 ?>
 {% endhighlight %}
-and you have the same as above.
+just has the same result as above.
 I do not even want to imagine what else you could do with this.

 Instead I just want to conclude, by correcting myself: `$GLOBALS` is not only a "global" variable, actually it is a "superglobal" variable, which essentially means that it is implicitly available in any scope without declaration.